The chain of survival

 AICARM periodically organizes CPR courses for family members so that participants can learn how to save a life, even that of a family member.

-The AICARM Cardiopulmonary Resuscitation course begins with a general theoretical introduction and continues with the demonstration, by the instructor, of CPR maneuvers and the use of the semi-automatic external defibrillator (AED).
-Subsequently, participants are invited to try the resuscitation maneuvers and the use of the defibrillator several times on the manikin.
+The AICARM Cardiopulmonary Resuscitation course begins with a general theoretical introduction and continues with an instructor demonstrating CPR maneuvers and the use of an automated external defibrillator (AED).
+Participants are then encouraged to practice the resuscitation maneuvers and use of the defibrillator several times on a mannequin.

 Raising awareness among young people about CPR